 Whole Child Initiative

-The Whole Child Initiative is a program that transforms schools by creating safe, positive, engaging, equitable and effective learning environments to help all kids succeed.
+The Whole Child Initiative (WCI) is a program that transforms schools by creating safe, positive, engaging, equitable and effective learning environments to help all kids succeed.
+This program is a partnership agreement between UW Tacoma and the Tacoma School District.
+The purpose of this initiative is to increase academic excellence, school safety, and social and emotional learning within the Tacoma School District.

 AMP Tacoma 2019